krawaller/algol5/modules/content/material/games/atrium/rules.md

+---
+updated: 2020-02-18
+---

-Atrium is played on a {DIM} board with the following starting setup:
+{GAME} is played on a {DIM} board with the following starting setup:

 {SETUP}